How?

 So now it's time to look at transforming existing information technology and apply the Laws of Simplicity, to materially improve everyday processes and tasks.
 From a human perspective this means creating an environment where all of your stakeholders' are allowing Reflection and also where Experimentation is fully encouraged.

-In moving from an overly-complex Current State information technology to create a meaningfully simpler Future State, there are a number of tehniques, methods and tools that can be brought together to simplify and improve everyday operations, by applying thoughtful digital innovation.
+In moving from an overly-complex Current State information technology to create a meaningful but simpler Future State, there are a number of tehniques, methods and tools that can be brought together to simplify and improve everyday operations.

 If we want to subtract from everyday business processes and tasks, we also need to deal with what has been described as Deep Work6 by Cal Newport in his book of the same title.
 The author here defines Deep Work as: